Go Local for MUCH Better Coffee

 "Coffee is the world's second most traded commodity after petroleum.
 That's 2.5 billion pounds every year", according to YourEcoSource.com.

-As a result, our beloved coffee takes a huge toll on the environment--from deforestation of the world's rain forests to shipping costs.
+As a result, our beloved coffee takes a huge toll on the environment–from deforestation of the world’s rain forests to shipping costs.

-So what can we do to reduce our coffee stained foot-print while simultaneously sip a WONDERFUL cup o joe?
+So what can we do to reduce our coffee stained footprint while simultaneously sip a WONDERFUL cup o joe?

-The answer, BUY LOCAL.
+The answer: BUY LOCAL.

 In any given city there are normally a number of locally owned coffee shops.

-Why Indy Coffee Shops are Better Than Chains:
+Why Indy Coffee Shops Are Better Than Chains

 MUCH Fresher Coffee!

 Most locally owned coffee shops use a local roaster.
-This means that the coffee/espresso they serve was usually only roasted a
+This means that the coffee/espresso they serve was usually only roasted a day or two before you drink it.

 Why is that important?